-- Turn down the brightness on your cell phone or iPad.
+- Turn down the brightness on your cell phone or tablet.
 We want you to be able to take pictures but the light from your screen can reflect back to the roost.

-- Nothing is allowed to protrude outside the windows of the blind.
-Sandhill cranes are hunted in other states which makes your camera or hand sticking out of the blind look like a threat.
+- Keep hands, arms, heads, and lenses inside the windows of the blind.
+Sandhill cranes are hunted in other states, so your camera or hand sticking out of the blind may look like a threat to the birds.

-- Share viewing windows if necessary.
-So that everyone gets a good view of the cranes, please make sure you are sharing your window.
+- Share viewing windows if necessary to ensure that everyone gets a good view of the cranes.

 - Please leave no trace.
 Make sure no litter is left in the blinds, on the trails, in parking lots, etc.